 As you decide what credit card payment to make, think about how much is necessary to bring your credit card balance below 30% of the credit limit.

-Here’s the rule of thumb for deciding your credit card payment: pay the full balance or as much of the balance as you can afford.
+Here’s a rule of thumb for deciding your credit card payments: pay the full balance or as much of the balance as you can afford.
 If you’re trying to pay off several credit cards, pay as much as you can toward one credit card and the minimum on all the others.
 But, if you’re struggling and can’t afford to pay much, make at least the minimum.